Block out heat with your windows!

 - Purchase blackout curtains suitable for your window dimensions.
 Make sure they are made of heavy, opaque fabric to block light and heat.

-- Once installed, keep your curtains closed before you go to sleep for the best results, and keep them closed during the hottest hours of the day (see tips).
+- Once installed, keep your curtains closed before you go to sleep for the best results, and keep them closed during the hottest hours of the day.

 Tips